DASSL/ClassDB/docs/Scripts.md

 `addAllServerCore.psql` is a psql helper script that install all of the core server-level components at once.

-#### prepareServerCore.sql
+#### initalizeServerCore.sql
 - Permissions Required: `superuser`

-`prepareServerCore.sql` performs server level configuration for ClassDB, and should be run once per Postgres instance.
+`initalizeServerCore.sql` performs server level configuration for ClassDB, and should be run once per Postgres instance.
 It creates the four user roles that are used by ClassDB:

 - `classdb_instructor`
 - `classdb_student`